 There are few things I love more than a slice of banana bread—and when you add in blueberries, well, it’s the best!
 This recipe is super easy to stir together, bakes without any work from you, and stores so well in the fridge for days.

 We love it cold, warmed, or toasted with a little butter.
 It’s great for an easy breakfast or as a snack.
-We sometimes even pack it in a lunch box!
+We sometimes even pack it as a no cook kids lunch idea!

 It’s a really delicious version of my classic Lower Sugar Banana Bread that is a perfect use for very ripe bananas.
 And fresh blueberries or frozen blueberries.
 It is, for sure, one of our very favorite banana bread recipes.